Watering Your Lawn

 There is not a particular time of day that is best to water your lawn.
 However, if possible it is preferable to avoid watering a lawn in direct sunlight.
-Early evening is usually the preferred time as there is less chance of direct sunlight.
+Watering your lawn in the morning or early evening is usually the preferred time as there is less chance of direct sunlight.
 Please remember that any amount of water added to your lawn will contribute to helping it to recover.

 Lawn Master can test for this problem and we can apply a wetting agent to your lawns to combat the problem.
 One or two applications per year can help to make the best use of water on your lawn.
 Wetting agents effectively turn your lawn into a sponge, making better use of even the smallest amount of water.

-If we apply an over-seed application with a pre-seeder fertiliser, the lawn needs to be kept wet on a daily basis.
-A few minutes of watering everyday is sufficient enough to make the seed and feed work.
+After completing an over-seed application, the lawn needs to be kept damp on a daily basis.
+A few minutes of watering, preferably a few times a day is sufficient enough to allow the seed to germinate and grow successfully.

 How much does it cost to water a lawn?

-For a property that is on a water meter, with an average sized lawn, the cost of watering is approximately £1 per week.
+For a property with an average sized lawn, the cost of watering is approximately £1 per week.
 If you are not prepared to invest in the cost of watering, many of the treatments that we provide may not be as effective as they could be.

-The cost in repairing a lawn that has been neglected is typically much higher than the cost of watering it.
+The cost of repairing a lawn that has been neglected is typically much higher than the cost of watering it.